presswizards/FreeScoutGPT/README.md

 ## OpenAI Models

 OpenAI offers a range of AI language models, each with distinct capabilities and pricing structures.
-Here’s an overview of the models available for chat completions within FreeScoutGPT:
+Below is an overview of the models available for chat completions within FreeScoutGPT, with pricing details (which may change and be outdated).

+Visit https://platform.openai.com/docs/pricing for the latest pricing.

+### In order of least expensive to most expensive

+gpt-4o-mini: Introduced as a cost-efficient alternative, 4o-mini balances performance with affordability.
+It offers a 128K context window and multimodal capabilities, including text and vision processing.
+This model replaces gpt-3.5-turbo.
+Pricing is set at $0.15 per million input tokens and $0.60 per million output tokens.
+Least expensive and fastest performance with decent quality results.

+gpt-4o: GPT-4o (“o” for “omni”) is a versatile, high-intelligence flagship model, ideal for complex tasks requiring high accuracy and advanced capabilities.
+Less expensive but almost as good in quality and performance to chatgpt-4o-latest, its priced at $2.50 per million input tokens, and $10 per million output tokens.

-chatgpt-4o-latest: This is OpenAI’s advanced model, designed to enhance pattern recognition and generate creative insights.
+chatgpt-4o-latest: OpenAI’s advanced chat model, designed to enhance pattern recognition and generate creative insights.
 It’s particularly adept at tasks requiring high emotional intelligence and creativity, such as writing and brainstorming.
-However, its advanced capabilities come with a higher cost, priced at $2.50 per million input tokens, and $10 per million output tokens.
+However, its advanced capabilities come with a higher cost, priced at $5 per million input tokens, and $15 per million output tokens.

-4o-mini: Introduced as a cost-efficient alternative, 4o-mini balances performance with affordability.
-It offers a 128K context window and multimodal capabilities, including text and vision processing.
-Pricing is set at $0.15 per million input tokens and $0.60 per million output tokens, making it over 60% cheaper than the previous GPT-3.5 Turbo model.  ￼

-chatgpt-3.5-turbo: Previously a widely used model, chatgpt-3.5-turbo has been replaced by 4o-mini.
-The transition to 4o-mini offers users enhanced performance at a significantly reduced cost, providing a more efficient solution for various applications.

-There are new reasoning models as well, but they are currently not available via the chat completion API.
-The models include o1, o1-mini, and o3-mini.
-Once we're able to see them working via the chat completion API we can add them to FreeScoutGPT.
+There are new reasoning models as well, including o1, o1-preview, o1-mini, and o3-mini.
+Tier 1 API accounts apparently have access to only o1-preview and o1-mini, so we've fixed the API calls to remove system or developer roles which these models don't support, and added them to be available in the FreeScoutGPT settings page. o1-mini is priced at $1.10 per million input tokens, and $4.40 per million output tokens. o1-preview is the most expensive, priced at $15 per million input tokens, and $60 per million output tokens.

+For more details on the models, visit https://platform.openai.com/docs/models

 ## Token Details